georgringer/news/Documentation/Main/Configuration/Plugin/Index.rst

          All

    :Description:
-         Select different layouts. @todo: link to chapter Extend news > Flexforms.
+         Select different layouts.
+See the section Templating > Custom Templates by using the Layout selector

-         **Important:** There is no difference in the default configuration, so changing here something doesn't change anything in the output.

    :Key:
          templateLayout